Imagine a parallel

-exclamation In conductors (metals) there are (almost) free electrons which will move through the material when an electric field is applied, generating an electric current.
+polarization electric field, EP.
+In conductors (metals) there are (almost) free electrons which will move through the material when an electric field is applied, generating an electric current.

-where κ is called the dielectric constant or relative permittivity of the medium.
+between the plates has been reduced, where κ is called the dielectric constant or relative permittivity of the medium.

 Note that for a vacuum, since EP = 0, κ = 1 and since EP < E0 for all other materials κ > 1.